minprog/programmeren-1/problems/cs50/hello/index.md

 Modify this program in such a way that it first prompts the user for their name and then prints `hello, so-and-so`, where `so-and-so` is their actual name.

+> David's Lecture 1 should help you find the right commands to include in your code.
+This is often the case: lectures include many examples of working code, along with an explanation of the inner workings, which should help you get started on some of the parts of an assignment.

 As before, be sure to compile your program with:

     make hello